Variable 7: Great Power Flashpoint and Regional Ordering

 5. A joint Palestinian–Israeli declaration should be submitted to the U.N.
 Security Council, endorsed by all relevant actors, committing to recognizing one another’s borders and abiding by international law in all subsequent interactions.

 6. The Israeli and Palestinian governments will each select three countries to form a six-member Contact Group.
 The Contact Group will assume responsibility for overseeing the implementation of these measures under the guidance of the U.N.
 Secretary-General.
-Of the three countries selected, at least one must be a permanent member of the Security Council, and at least one must come from the Middle East and North Africa region.
+Of the three countries each party selects, at least one must be a permanent member of the Security Council and at least one must come from the Middle East and North Africa region.
 If either government fails to fulfill its obligation to submit its nominations to the Contact Group within two months, the Security Council will decide on the group’s membership.

 7. The Secretary-General and the Contact Group should submit monthly reports to the Security Council on the implementation of this resolution.